 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 Most prominent among the changes in the standard is the recognition of right of use assets and lease liabilities by lessees for those leases classified as operating leases under current GAAP.
 Under the standard, disclosures are required to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The Company will be required to recognize and measure leases existing at, or entered into after, the beginning of the earliest comparative period presented using a modified retrospective approach, with certain practical expedients available.
 The new standard is effective for fiscal years beginning after December 15, 2018.
 Early adoption by public entities is permitted.
 The Company is in the initial stage of its assessment of the new standard and is currently evaluating the timing of adoption, the quantitative impact of adoption, and the related disclosure requirements.
-The Company anticipates the adoption of the standard is not expected to have a material impact on the consolidated statement of operations.
+The Company anticipates the adoption of this standard will result in a substantial increase in its non-current assets and liabilities recorded on the consolidated balance sheets.
+The adoption of the standard is not expected to have a material impact on the consolidated statement of operations.
 While the Company is assessing all potential impacts of the adoption of the standard, it currently expects the most significant impact to be the capitalization of right-to-use assets and lease liabilities for its office space and datacenter operating leases.
 The Company expects its accounting for capital leases related to infrastructure equipment to remain substantially unchanged under the new standard.